Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 Making surrogacy laws that work for the parents, the surrogate and, most importantly, the child.
+The consultation period is open until 27 September 2019.
+Details on how to respond are below.

 Becoming a parent is the greatest day in many people’s lives.
 But sometimes surrogacy can be the only way for people to have children who have a genetic link to them.